-Democracy North Carolina runs a volunteer program to monitor County Boards of Elections and believe that these ‘monitors’ are some of their most critical volunteers.
+Democracy North Carolina runs a volunteer program to connect you to others monitoring your County Board of Elections and to collect the information gathered.
+They believe that these monitors are some of their most critical volunteers.
 Volunteer monitors build relationships with board members and gather information that Democracy North Carolina uses to advocate effectively.
-Decisions about polling locations, early voting schedules, the election administration budget and election security are all discussed at local county-level Board meetings.
-Most meetings are still online or at least accessible online.
+To view information and access training materials, go to the Elections Advocacy page at Democracy North Carolina.

 TAKES A COMMITMENT TO REVIEW TRAINING MATERIALS AND ATTEND ONCE A MONTH MEETINGS (WITH OCCASIONAL ADDITIONAL MEETINGS).
 MEETINGS USUALLY LAST ONE HOUR AND YOU NEED ANOTHER 15-20 MINUTES TO SUBMIT YOUR NOTES ONLINE TO DEMOCRACY NORTH CAROLINA.

 D. ADVOCATE FOR RANKED CHOICE VOTING IN NORTH CAROLINA!